 Powers are now shared.
 FISA controls the sporting and technical regulations.
 FOCA controls the commercial exploitation.
-And finally, Balestre won something: sliding skirts are outlawed and replaced by fixed skirts.
+And finally, Balestre wins something: sliding skirts are outlawed and replaced by fixed skirts.
 Also, cars are now 10 kg heavier and the ride height is set to 60 millimetres in order to significantly reduce ground effect.

 But we are in Formula 1 for a reason.
 Teams have more than one trick up their sleeve and they are fully exploiting the loopholes.
-For instance, Tyrrell needs the strength of four men to mount a rear wing made from lead before the weight check!
-Brabham comes up with BT49C, a single seater with hydropneumatic suspensions.
+For instance, Tyrrell needs the strength of four men to mount a lead-based rear wing before the weight check!
+Brabham comes up with the BT49C, a single seater with hydropneumatic suspensions.
 Behind the wheel, Nelson Piquet can manually set the ride height to scrape the ground on the track and to be within the 60 millimetres limit during the FISA controls!

 To everyone’s surprise, Piquet wins the 1981 championship.